 Handles are a popular choice for those who want the hardware to stand out on the cabinet doors.
 They can definitely be noticed more than knobs.
 When using a handle though, there may be some damage to the cabinet over time from fingernails, dirt, and oils.

-Finally, it is important that you think through your hardware decision in advance, as once the holes are drilled, it will not be feasible to change it.
+Finally, it is important that you think through your hardware decision in advance, as once the holes are drilled, it will not be feasible to change them.
 But if you have knobs on the door, you could later drill a second hole if changing to a handle.

 However, the drawers would need two new holes drilled, leaving the original hole exposed.
 Obviously, you might never change from handles to knobs once the holes are drilled.
 If you really want to find a way, you could install a backplate under the handle in order to hide the extra hole in the cabinet.